 “As in many communities, our nonprofits were doing incredible work to help students academically.
 But they often did it in silos, and there was an absence of student-level data, making it difficult to measure the effectiveness of their programs,” said Ortiz.
 “At the same time, principals and teachers were balancing educating our children and addressing the day-to-day challenges that poverty brings.”

 Today that is changing.
-When nonprofit leaders, school principals, Dallas ISD administrators and CCE staff meet once every six weeks, the group focuses on parent involvement, early childhood interventions, supporting teaching and learning, and providing community resources that support students and strengthen families.
+When nonprofit leaders, school principals, Dallas ISD administrators and Budd Center staff meet once every six weeks, the group focuses on parent involvement, early childhood interventions, supporting teaching and learning, and providing community resources that support students and strengthen families.
 Partners freely discuss the challenges and opportunities they are facing, and data drive the conversation and inform the support plans for individual students.